websight-io/docs/docs/cms/developers/inline-editing/index.md

 ## Provided inline editors

-WebSight CMS provides inline editors available to use only by updating component edit configuration as described.
+WebSight CMS provides inline editors, which are available to use only by updating the edit configuration for the component as described below.

 ### Text editor

-The WebSight text editor allows single line, plain text editing.
+The WebSight text editor allows single-line plain text editing.
 The ID of the editor is `text`.

 ```json title="Example component edit config enabling text inline editing"
 {